Swedemon/MzFightReporter/README.md

 Setup is complete!
 Eligible fights will send reports to the UI and your discord channel.
 - Note: To enable healing stats [click here](#enable-healing-stats).
 To enable the Twitch bot [click here](#twitch-bot-instructions).
 ## Create a Discord Webhook
-1. In your Discord create a channel Then right click it and choose 'Edit Channel'.
+1. In your Discord create a channel then right click it and choose 'Edit Channel'.
 1. On the left choose 'Integrations' then 'Webhooks'.
 1. Click on 'New Webhook' then click 'Copy Webhook URL' to copy the link.
 ## Enable Healing Stats